BrightspaceUI/core/components/inputs/docs/input-date-time.md

 ## Accessibility

 The date and time components generally follow the W3C's best practice recommendations for a [Date picker dialog](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/examples/datepicker-dialog/).
 For details on the accessibility of the calendar within the date input components, see [Calendar Accessibility](../calendar#accessibility).

 A few notable accessibility-related features of these components are:

-* Explicitly stating the expected date format in both the description tooltip and the placeholder text
+* The expected date format is indicated both in placeholder text and a tooltip available on hover and focus
-* Trapping focus in the date input dropdown
+* Focus is trapped in the date input dropdown
 * When the date input is opened with the keyboard, focus goes to either selected date, today, or earliest valid date if today is prior to `min-date`
-* Extensive intuitive keyboard interaction support built into the components
+* Extensive intuitive keyboard interaction support

 ## Timezone